pawelmat142/TodoList/frontend/README.md

 ### The motivation behind creating this app was to:

-- <string>Learn the Angular Framework and TypeScript:</strong> Gain hands-on experience with Angular and deepen my knowledge of TypeScript.
+- <strong>Learn the Angular Framework and TypeScript:</strong> Gain hands-on experience with Angular and deepen my knowledge of TypeScript.

-- <string>Build an Authorization System Based on JWT:</strong> Develop a secure login system using JSON Web Tokens (JWT) for authentication.
+- <strong>Build an Authorization System Based on JWT:</strong> Develop a secure login system using <strong>JSON Web Tokens (JWT)</strong> for authentication.

-- <string>Learn RxJS:</strong> Understand the power of RxJS for managing asynchronous data flows and building more reactive, efficient applications.
+- <strong>Learn RxJS:</strong> Understand the power of RxJS for managing asynchronous data flows and building more reactive, efficient applications.

-- <string>HTML & CSS:</strong> Strengthen my foundational web development skills, focusing on crafting responsive and user-friendly interfaces
+- <strong>HTML & CSS:</strong> Strengthen my foundational web development skills, focusing on crafting responsive and user-friendly interfaces